Why are clicks becoming more expensive? Understanding CPC Inflation in Google Ads

 They are offering more advertising space for the individuals who appear at the top of the page, but significantly less for those who don’t.

 Prominence of Google Shopping ads also push regular text ads further down the page and generally drive click-through-rates down.
 In effect, position 1 on the results page may be several inches below the Shopping items at the top.
+This is part of the reason why Google have decided to get rid of Average Position in favour of new Top and Absolute Top positions.

 Changes such as the removal of the right hand column of smaller ads have made the coveted ‘above the fold’ positions more difficult to achieve